lightning/bolts/12-offer-encoding.md

 3. The merchant confirms the *invoice_node_id* to ensure it's about to pay the correct person, and makes a payment to the invoice.

+The pay-mobile-user flow (e.g. paying a friend back to their mobile node):
+1. The mobile user supplies some always-online node with a static keysend (i.e.
+   `payment_hash`-less) invoice to return on its behalf.
+This always-online node may be the mobile user's channel counterparty, wallet vendor, or another node on the network that it has an out-of-band relationship with.
+2. The mobile user publishes an offer that contains blinded paths that terminate at the always-online node.
+3. The payer sends an `invoice_request` to the always-online node, who replies with the static keysend invoice previously provided by the mobile user if the mobile user is offline.
+If they are online, the `invoice_request` is forwarded to the mobile user as usual.
+4. The payer makes a payment to the mobile user as indicated by the invoice.

 ## Payment Proofs and Payer Proofs

 Note that the normal lightning "proof of payment" can only demonstrate that an